 This loaded sweet potato is big on flavor and crunch.
 It’s a fav fall recipe for tens of thousands of whole food foodies all over the world.
-This baked sweet potato recipe can be found right in my Seasonal Cleanse-day cleanse.
+This baked sweet potato recipe can be found right in my 21-Day Cleanse.
 This is a whole food, plant-based cleanse that helps you flush out toxins and kickstart weight loss, as well as gain glowing skin, renewed strength, and rest.

 How to Make Oven-Baked Sweet Potatoes